deltachat/deltachat-core-rust/deltachat-rpc-server/npm-package/README.md

 main()
 ```

-For a more complete example refer to https://github.com/deltachat-bot/echo/pull/69/files (TODO change link when pr is merged).
+For a more complete example refer to https://github.com/deltachat-bot/echo/tree/master/nodejs_stdio_jsonrpc.

 ## How to use on an unsupported platform